enkidevs/curriculum/coding-intro/coding-intro-core/coding-intro-introduction/why-learn-to-code.md

 Learning how code works isn't only for developers - it can help everyone!

 For example, you'll be able to:
-- automate everything! save time and money!
+- Automate everything!
+Save time and money!
 - make a website or a mobile app.
 - collaborate with other developers
 - be your company's software guru.